U.S. – U.K. Trade Agreement

 The United Kingdom is California’s 12th largest export destination, with over $5.2 billion in exports.
 Transportation equipment accounted for approximately 25% of exports – more than $1.13 billion.
 Computer and electronic products brought in $1.12 million, or 22.8%; while both chemicals and second-hand merchandise and chemicals accounted for 11% and 8.6%, respectively.

 In 2019, imports into California from the United Kingdom were approximately $3.7 billion, a decrease from $6.25 billion in 2019.
 Top import categories being transportation equipment, which made up almost 50% of the total, followed by computer/electronic products, used or secondhand merchandise, and reimports.

 Per the US Department of Commerce, the U.S.-UK investment relationship is the largest in the world, valued at over $1 trillion in 2016 and creating over two million jobs, about one million in each country.

 The UK is the entry market into the European Union for over 41,000 U.S. firms export to the UK.
 Annual U.S. exports to the UK are valued at more than $100 billion.

 UK was the fourth largest source of FDI in the U.S. in 2019.
 UK FDI in the US contributed $6.7 billion to research and development and an additional $43.1 billion to expanding US exports.
 In 2018, there were 1,271,100 US workers who were employed by the U.S. affiliates of majority UK owned firms.
 The top industry sectors for British FDI in the US are: business services, software and IT services, financial services, communications, industrial machinery, and textiles.
 (Select USA)

-In July of 2017, U.S. Trade Representative Robert Lighthizer and UK Secretary of State for International Trade Dr. Liam Fox, formed the U.S.-UK Trade and Investment Working Group which is focused on providing commercial continuity for U.S. and UK businesses, workers, and consumers as the UK leaves the European Union.
-The working group has laid the groundwork for future FTA negotiations as it has explored ways the two countries can collaborate to promote open markets and freer and fairer trade around the world.
+In July 2017, U.S. Trade Representative Robert Lighthizer and U.K. Secretary of State for International Trade Dr. Liam Fox, formed the U.S.-UK Trade and Investment Working Group, which focused on providing commercial continuity for U.S. and UK businesses, workers, and consumers as the U.K. left the European Union.
+The working group laid the groundwork for the FTA negotiations as it explored ways the two countries can collaborate to promote open markets, and freer and fairer trade around the world.

-The working group met has met six times as of 2020 and a more recently created U.S.-UK Small and Medium-sized Enterprises (SME) Dialogue met three times.
+The working group has met six times going into 2020 and created the U.S.-U.K. Small and Medium-Sized Enterprises (SME) Dialogue, which met several times.